hydraulic-institute/edb/source/01_pump-fundamentals/03_combined.md

 ![](./images/iC-11-Pump-and-System-Curve.png "")
 <div class="figure-label">Fig. 1.C.12</div>

-Since this system does not have active control devices, the system will operate where the pump and system curves intersect, which is at <units us = "200 gpm and 296 feet." metric = "0.01262 m3/s and 90.22 m."/>
+Since this system does not have active control devices, the system will operate where the pump and system curves intersect, which is at 200 gpm and 296 feet.

 **System Deviations**